-ICRC develops polypropylene technology and trains local professionals in the use of the technology to establish local limb-fitting centers.
+ICRC develops polypropylene technology and trains local professionals in the use of technology to establish local limb-fitting centers.
 The establishment of these local centers allows ICRC to transfer responsibility to a local government or partner NGOs.
-In certain circumstances ICRC may substitute entirely for the authorities, but 90% of ICRC projects are managed in close cooperation with local partners, primarily government authorities.
+In certain circumstances, ICRC may substitute entirely for the authorities, but 90% of ICRC projects are managed in close cooperation with local partners, primarily government authorities.

 Physically disabled in regions of conflict or war

 Individually crafted by a prosthetic technician on location using ICRC manufacturing guidelines

 Worldwide at ICRC sponsored limb-fitting centers.
 In 2011 ICRC-assisted centers produced 19,740 prostheses and fitted the following amount of new patients with prostheses: Africa (2,435), Asia (4,265), Europe and the Americas (393), Near and Middle East (1,527)